BYT-Bender/AI-Chatbot/README.md

  ## Configuration

 Customization of STELLA can be done through configuration files and environment variables.
 Configuration files are stored in the `config/` directory, and environment variables can be set as needed.
+See [CONFIG GUIDE](documentation/Configuration.md) for more details.

  ## Contributing